LSP Perspective: Applying the Human Touch to MT (Part 1)

 While this data shows that they are key, linguists are often excluded from the MT process, and are only required to participate in the post-editing task, with no interaction “in process.”
 Human evaluation is still seen as “expensive, time consuming and prone to subjectivity.”
 Error annotation takes a long time compared to automated metrics such as BLEU or WER, which are certainly cheaper and faster.
 These tools provide quantitative data, usually obtained by automatically comparing the raw MT to a reference translation, but the post-editor’s evaluation is hardly ever taken into account.
 Shouldn’t that be important if the role of the post-editor is here to stay?

-Although machines are better than we are at spotting differences, humans are better at assessing linguistic phenomena, categorising them and giving detailed analysis.
+Although machines are better than we are at spotting differences, humans are better at assessing linguistic phenomena, categorizing them and giving detailed analysis.

 Our approach at CPSL is to involve post-editors in three stages of the MT process: